dplyr join() Exercises: 10 Left, Right, Inner & Full Join Problems

 ans6 <- employees |> left_join(projects, by = c("emp_id" = "employee_id")) ans6 #> # A tibble: 6 × 5 #> emp_id name dept_id project_id project #> <dbl> <chr> <dbl> <chr> <chr> #> 1 1 Asha 10 P1 Alpha #> 2 1 Asha 10 P2 Beta #> 3 2 Bo 20 NA NA #> 4 3 Cara 10 P3 Gamma #> 5 4 Dan 30 NA NA #> 6 5 Evi 20 NA NA

 Explanation: The by = c("left_col" = "right_col") syntax maps differently named keys.
 The result keeps the left table's column name (emp_id).
-Asha appears twice because she has two projects — this row expansion is normal and expected for one-to-many joins.
+Asha appears twice because she has two projects, this row expansion is expected for one-to-many joins, not a bug.

 Exercise 7: Join on multiple keys